-The Principal will be notified verbally immediately and in writing within one hour of any incident occurring.
-Initial Incident/non-compliance/event notification will be provided to the Principal within 24 hours of the incident occurring.
+Sydney Water or CreekConnect will be notified verbally immediately and in writing within two hours of any incident occurring.
+Initial Incident/non-compliance/event notification will be provided to the Sydney Water or CreekConnect within 24 hours of the incident occurring.